 His repertoire of concert material ranges from the early works of Bach and Handel to the more contemporary works of Vaughan Williams, Mahler, and Benjamin Britten.

 Christopher holds advanced degrees from Florida Southern College and The Shepherd School of Music at Rice University.

 In recent competition, Mr. Holloway was named as an advanced division finalist in the Palm Beach Opera Competition, a finalist in the Los Angeles District of the Metropolitan Opera National Council Auditions, a winner of the Pasadena Opera Guild Competition, a two-time finalist in the Heinz Rehfuss Singer/Actor Awards, a semi-finalist in the prestigious Zachary awards, and the encouragement award recipient from the Palm Springs Opera Guild.

-In addition, Christopher maintains a very active voice teaching studio out of his home in Trinity, Florida.
+In addition, Christopher maintains a very active voice teaching studio in Palm Harbor, PCCA at Gibbs High School, and at Hillsborough Community College Ybor City.
 His students perform nationally and internationally in a wide variety of musical styles including classical, music theatre, jazz, pop, contemporary christian, rock, and other alternative styles.
 For more information about Christopher’s private voice lesson studio, click here or send him a message here.

 Christopher lives in St. Petersburg, Florida with his wife, soprano Linda Holloway, and their six cats, Shadow, Bandit, Rosina, Marcello, Musetta, and Prince Orlofsky.